Markham, Fauquier County, Virginia

-Markham is a small, unincorporated community in Fauquier County, Virginia, along State Route 55 and off Interstate 66.
-It is home to the Naked Mountain Vineyard, its own post office, and ZIP Code of 22643.
+Markham is a small unincorporated village in Fauquier County, Virginia, United States, along State Route 55 and off Interstate 66.
+It is home to Naked Mountain Vineyard, its own post office, and the ZIP Code of 22643.
 The former Manassas Gap Railway (now Norfolk Southern B-Line) runs through the community.

 The John Marshall's Leeds Manor Rural Historic District, Markham Historic District, The Hollow, and Morven are listed on the National Register of Historic Places.